 The procedure of registration of such company begins with depositing the minimum share capital and receiving an extract from the bank regarding the financial operation and our team of representatives in company registration in Switzerland can offer in-depth assistance on this procedure.
 Our representatives may represent foreign investors in this specific matter, as well as in other registration steps through the power of attorney, which can be granted for specific activities.

-Documents needed to register a Swiss subsidiary
+Documents needed to register a Swiss subsidiary in 2021

 Next, the articles of association are drafted in front of a notary, who will notarize the corporate and personal signature on the application.
 The notarized articles of association, the decision of incorporating the company in Switzerland and the certificate issued by the bank must be deposited with the Commercial Registry.
 The process takes approximately 7 days and has as a result the issuance of the registration certificate.
 There is also a stamp tax paid at a post office or a bank, after receiving the certificate.